terrelsa13/MUMC/README.md

 #----------------------------------------------------------#
 # Decide how the script will use the libraries chosen for each user
 #  Only used during creation or editing of the configuration file
-#  0 - blacklist - Media items in the libraries you choose will be allowed to be deleted
+#  0 - blacklist - Chosen libraries will blacklisted
+#                  All other libraries will be whitelisted
-#  1 - whitelist - Media items in the libraries you choose will NOT be allowed to be deleted
+#  1 - whitelist - Chosen libraries will whitelisted
+#                  All other libraries will be blacklisted
 # (blacklist : default)
 #----------------------------------------------------------#
 script_behavior='abclist'